ashismo/ashismo.github.com/_posts/2015-07-06-Important-Concepts-For-Java-Architect.md

 * **Scaling Up:** Add more resources (e.g. RAM, storage, processing power etc) to the existing node
 * **Scaling Out:** Adding more nodes to support more users

+An architect should take a call considering the cost of scaling up/out a system.
+Poorly designed application is always expensive to scaling up/out an application because the required resource/user is very high